songjun-wu/eco_iso_sylka/Documentation/source/index.rst

 Installation
 ============

 Download the installation package and follow the instructions for your operating system.
 The installation package includes the sample dataset used in this tutorial.
-Alternativelly, you can download the sample files from '<a here http://www.umt.edu>'
+Alternatively, you can download the sample files from '<ahttp://www.umt.edu>'

 To pre-process inputs and to visualize model results you will need to instal PCRASTER, which can be downloaded for free from http://pcraster.geo.uu.nl